2023 Reading List

 by Gabrielle Zevin

 My thoughts: This book was a pure delight.
-I read it in one sitting taking just 2 hours whilst traveling across an island in Indonesia stuffed into the back of a bus and I can honestly say I have never enjoyed a bus ride as immensely as I did this one.
+I read it in one sitting in just two hours whilst traveling across an island in Indonesia stuffed into the back of a bus and I can honestly say I have never enjoyed a bus ride as immensely as I did this one.
 Everything about the book offered joy and a fond reminder as to why we read, why we share, why we appreciate the little moments and most importantly, why we love.
 A tender, dear book.

 Location: Massachusetts, USA